 You can make writing code as complicated as you want, but at the end of the day, all you really need is your favorite, trusty text editor.
 You can use a simple one like Microsoft’s Notepad, but oftentimes it’s helpful to have a text editor that has syntax highlighting/coloring, support for multiple languages, a robust find and replace feature, and other features and options that make writing code just a tad bit easier.

-Bluefish Editor is a robust, open source text editor geared towards programmers and web designers.
+(Mac, Linux) Bluefish Editor is a robust, open source text editor geared towards programmers and web designers.
 It’s known as being a fast, lightweight text editor that can open 500+ documents with ease.
 It has a built-in function reference browser (for PHP, Python, CSS, and HTML) so you can quickly learn about with particular syntaxes.
-Check out the Screenshots section to find movies/screencasts (such as learning about working with remote files) and screen shots of Bluefish Editor.

-jEdit is a text editor that specifically caters to programmers.
-It’s written in Java and runs on any operating system that supports You can download a ton of plugins (check out the Plugins Central on jEdit’s website) to extend its built-in features. jEdit was designed to combine the best features of Windows, Mac, and Unix text editors.
+(Windows, Mac, Linux) jEdit is a text editor that specifically caters to programmers.
+It’s written in Java and runs on any operating system that supports, You can download a ton of plugins (check out the Plugins Central on jEdit’s website) to extend its built-in features. jEdit was designed to combine the best features of Windows, Mac, and Unix text editors.

 What do you think?

 Find one that you like the best and stick to it, as everything down to the text can influence your clients’ web reputation whether they are a golf course or a restaurant.
 There’s a ton of text editors out there so be sure to share your experiences and opinions on the text editors above, and if your favorite isn’t on the list – please tell us about it in the comments.